1and1/reactive/README.md

 Provides convenience artifacts such as `PublisherConsumer`

 The `writeFirstTo(...)` reads the first element of the publisher and writes this element to the HTTP response sequence.
-If the publisher does not return an element, a 204 No Content is returned.
+If the publisher does not return an element, a 204 No Content will be returned.

 ``` java
 // ...